-The liver is crucial for producing proteins in the body and filtering out poisons.
-It also makes bile, a substance that helps the body process fats.
+Your liver is crucial for producing proteins in your body and filtering out poisons.
+It also makes bile, a substance that helps your body process fats.

 - decreased appetite

 - lack of energy

 - jaundice, which is a yellowing of the skin

 - itchy skin

 If you’ve finished an alcohol rehabilitation program and you’re trying to abstain from alcohol, your doctor might order this test to check that you’re following the treatment program.
 The test can also monitor GGT levels for people who have been treated for alcoholic hepatitis.